I start with yes. Can do. Happy to.

 Keep it simple.
 I see difficulty get in the way so I took yoga apart.

-Discomfort gets in the way.
-We move less well with discomfort.
+Discomfort gets in the way, make us move less well.
+First we ease discomfort.

 We allow ourselves so many distractions.
 We interrupt ourselves so often.
-Working together and practicing alone we enjoy giving ourselves to doing just one thing.
-You will feel my gentle total focus given.
+Working together we enjoy giving ourselves to doing just one thing.
+You will feel my gentle total focus given to you.

 Look inward, feel how you would like to move.
 Imagine how you would like to stand, imagine how you would like to walk, and imagine inward how you feel doing so.
 Each time rekindle this feel for yourself.
 Hold onto this feel, keep it in mind.
 It guides us.